 To my husband and family members: do not buy me this.
 I think the neighbours have enough kits to go around.

 I want slippers for Christmas, because the ones I got two years ago are all worn out.
 I also want a 2 year subscription to Oprah Magazine, and perhaps a…

-If you have any tips or suggestions, please comment below!
+What do you think of these gift ideas for people who don’t want more stuff?
+If you have any tips or suggestions, please comment below.

 May you find the right gift, and may it please your loved one without creating more stuff in the world.